NCAR/DART/docs/pages/Getting_Started.md

 50 days, we will need 2000 model observations (360 seconds &times; 6 &times;
   2000 = 50 days).

-:dart: *NOTE*: as we specified in `set_def.out`, there are 3 observations per time step, so a total of 6000 observations will be generated.
+*NOTE*: as we specified in `set_def.out`, there are 3 observations per time step, so a total of 6000 observations will be generated.

-:dart: *NOTE*: the Lorenz 63 model dimensional time-step is related to the observational time *only* through this mechanism.
+*NOTE*: the Lorenz 63 model dimensional time-step is related to the observational time *only* through this mechanism.
 In other words, `deltat` in the namelist could relate to virtually any dimensional time step `time_step_seconds` if the observation times were not considered.
 However, DART